 And then a small miracle happened!
 On August 23, 1999, Blogger was launched by Pyra Labs.
 As one of the earliest dedicated blog-publishing tools, it is credited for helping popularize the format.
 In February 2003, Pyra Labs was acquired by Google.
 Blogging became easy peasy!

 After almost 20 years of blogging, I have learned to be persistent and extremely patient.
 That has transformed me into a skillful and pleasant listener.
 I can hear a 2 hours story without any interruptions and keep my questions alive and ready to shoot when my turn comes to talk.
 Blogging has many benefits!

-Besides that, running a personal blog (not for clients) is keeping you on the loop of technology.
-Without much hesitation, I can say that thanks to my blog I have meet a lot of interesting people.
+Besides that, running a personal blog (not for clients) is keeping you in the loop of technology.
+Without much hesitation, I can say that thanks to my blog I have met a lot of interesting people.
 Also, deep research has become my side project and nature!